SmarterApp/smarterapp.github.io/documents/API.md

 of test results will find it useful for the data loading end-points.

 This document describes the service end-points for the ingest and reporting services. *Note: there are many more end-points in the reporting services but most are intended to be consumed by the reporting UI, so are not documented here.
-Some of those are unofficially documented in [Troubleshooting]
-(Troubleshooting.md#unofficial-api).
 * The import service has data loading end-points.
 * The task and report processor services have task trigger end-points.
 * All services have diagnostic end-points.